hbisneto/MyCore/README/README.md

 # MyCore 1.8

 This version is designed to speed up access to project information.
-Now, with the unification of the FileSystem libraries for macOS, Windows and Linux in a single file, just use `import FileSystem`.
+Now, with the unification of the FileSystem libraries for macOS, Windows and Linux in a single file, just use `from system import FileSystem`.
 This simplifies the code, making it cleaner and more efficient.
 Additionally, new libraries have been added.
 These enhancements further expand the functionality and versatility of the system.

 This version brought a flatter structure, with many libraries now in the root directory.
 Additionally, the `system` directory has been expanded with new files such as the new `Core.py`, `File.py`, `Requirements.py`, and `[Services].py`.